 Later, stroll Nakamise shopping street, which stretches over approximately 250 meters from the main grounds of Sensoji Temple.
 It is lined with more than 50 shops, which offer local specialties and souvenirs.
 This afternoon is free for independent touring.
 We suggest a visit to the The Ginza, Tokyo's most famous up-market shopping, dining and entertainment district, featuring numerous department stores, boutiques, art galleries, restaurants, night clubs, cafes and Kabuki Theater.
 Breakfast provided.

-Day 4: Mt Fuji & Hakone.
+Day 4: Mt.
+Fuji & Hakone.
 Today you'll enjoy a beautiful panoramic drive from Tokyo to Mt.
 Fuji, an almost perfectly conical volcano that is recognized around the world as a symbol of Japan.
 It stands over 12,000 feet high and is beautifully snow-capped in winter.
 Drive to the 5th station, a 5 to 6-hour trek from the summit for experienced hikers, where you'll enjoy gorgeous views of the surrounding countryside.
-Continue to Hakone, hot springs resort town located in the Fuji Hakone Izu National Park, where you'll enjoy an included lunch.
-After lunch, take a scenic cruise on Lake Ashi, a slender body of water formed in the Hakone caldera some 400 thousand years ago.
+Continue to Hakone, a hot springs resort town located in the Fuji Hakone Izu National Park, where you'll enjoy an included lunch.
+After lunch, take a scenic cruise on Lake Ashi, a slender body of water formed in the Hakone caldera some 400,000 years ago.
 Board the Komagatake Ropeway for an incredibly picturesque ascent up Mt.
 Komagatake and a sweeping view of Hakone National Park and Mt.
 Fuji.
 Return to Tokyo late this afternoon.
 Breakfast & lunch provided.

 Day 5: Tokyo.
 Enjoy a day at leisure to explore Tokyo on your own.
 Your hotel is conveniently located in the heart of Tokyo, adjacent to the Tokyo Tower and historical Zojo-ji temple and within easy access to the fashionable shopping districts of Ginza and Roppongi.
 Breakfast provided.

-Optional Excursion: Join an optional tour including lunch, to Nikko, a city picturesquely set amid mountains, where numerous magnificent shrines and pagodas are found, including Toshogu Shrine, which houses the mausoleum of the first Tokugawa shogun.
+Optional Excursion: Nikko.
+Join an optional tour including lunch, to Nikko, a city picturesquely set amid mountains, where numerous magnificent shrines and pagodas are found, including Toshogu Shrine, which houses the mausoleum of the first Tokugawa shogun.
 The shrine has an unusual mixture of Confucian, Zen and Shinto architecture and is the original site of the see-no-evil, hear-no-evil, speak-no-evil monkeys, which you will find carved on one of the gates.
-This optional excursion can only be purchased locally.
+This optional excursion must be purchased locally.